apify/apify-docs/sources/academy/tutorials/php/using_apify_from_php.md

 ## How to use Apify Proxy

-There is another important Apify feature you will need: [proxy](/platform/proxy).
-Guzzle makes it really easy to use.
+A [proxy](/platform/proxy) is another important Apify feature you will need.
+Guzzle makes it easy to use.

 If you just want to make sure that your server's IP address won't get blocked somewhere when making requests, you can use the automatic proxy selection mode.